Light Drinks Can Increase Belly Fat

 Other risks of light soft drinks

 Light drinks contain a very high dose of sweeteners.
-If they are consumed regularly, our sense of taste will gradually become unable to perceive natural sweeteners, for example, in many fruits.
+If you consume them regularly, your sense of taste will gradually become unable to perceive the natural sweeteners in many fruits for example.

 They have no nutritional value

-And remember replacing regular soft drinks with “light” does not make them any better.
+And remember replacing regular soft drinks with “light” drinks doesn’t make it any better.

 They can give us a headache

-If you are someone that often suffers from migraines or headaches, it is better to avoid all carbonated drinks, whether they are regular or light.
+If you’re someone that often suffers from migraines or headaches, it’s best to avoid all carbonated drinks, whether they’re regular or light.

 They can damage our teeth

 This fact is very important.
-According to a study published in the magazine “General Dentistry,” soft drinks accelerate dental erosion dental and weaken the enamel.
-This is all due to the citric acid that is found in its composition.
-And if you start today to avoid this type of drink?
-Your smile will thank you.
+According to a study published in the magazine “General Dentistry,” soft drinks accelerate dental erosion and weaken the teeth enamel.
+This is all due to the citric acid they contain.
+If you start to avoid this type of drinks today, your smile will thank you.

 They can damage our bones

-If you are a woman and you have begun to have problems with your bones, you should stop drinking carbonated drinks starting today.
-Light soft drinks are also associated with the wearing down of bone mass and the loss of bone density, most of all in the hips.
+If you’re a woman and you have begun to have problems with your bones, you should stop drinking carbonated drinks immediately.
+Light soft drinks are also linked to the wear down of bone mass and the loss of bone density, mostly in the hips.